-2. Attends meetings and/or committees as assigned
+- Attends agency meetings and/or committees as necessary and/or as assigned

-3. Performs other duties as assigned and/or needed.
+- Performs other duties as assigned and/or needed.

 Knowledge, Skills, Abilities & Personal Characteristics:

-- Knowledge and support of agency mission, goals, policies and procedures*
+- Knowledge and support of agency mission, goals, policies, and procedures*

-- Knowledge of office technology, equipment, practices and procedures including filing and organizing systems and telephone answering systems
+- Knowledge of office technology, equipment, practices, and procedures including filing and organizing systems and telephone answering systems

 - Knowledge of computer software and applicable applications including word processing and spreadsheet software

-- Knowledge of correct use of grammar, punctuation and spelling
+- Knowledge of correct use of grammar, punctuation, and spelling

 - Ability to maintain appropriate and required confidentiality ensuring the integrity of sensitive information (written and/or verbal)

 - Ability to organize and prioritize work, engage in a variety of tasks and consistently meet deadlines.